Montimage/mitre-mcp/Beginner-Playbook.md

 ## 🌟 Getting Started

-### What is MITRE MCP Server?

-MITRE MCP Server (mitre-mcp v0.2.1) is a high-quality, well-tested tool that brings the MITRE ATT&CK knowledge base to your AI assistant.
-It's built with:

-- **114 comprehensive tests** ensuring reliability
-- **Pre-commit quality checks** for code safety
-- **66% code coverage** with continuous improvement
-- **Support for Python 3.10-3.14** across multiple platforms

 ### What is MITRE ATT&CK?

 MITRE ATT&CK is a knowledge base of cyber adversary behavior that helps security teams understand and defend against cyber threats.